 Shipping costs cannot be accumulative but must be a single charge for the largest postage weight category the order fits into.
 Sellers must offer an average speed economy postage option as the default.
 If the weight of a multiple-item order exceeds the amount designated by the auto-calc system, as a result of a seller not accounting for % edge area box weight each item takes up or any other reason, such as a seller not having lightweight boxes for packaging, the seller must still dispatch the order and accept the minor postal cost from their profit margin from the item or multiple-item sale or face an account strike for cancelling an order.

 It is recommended that sellers list low value items in bulk or multiple quantities such as in quantities of 2-10 per item and sell in semi-bulk to be economical with low value item postage (relative to the 25p fee additionally, paying just 1x25p charge instead of multiple 25ps) this should increase your profit margins and customer convenience in most instances.
 Use your judgment to identify applicable instances.

 Note: Setup your Delivery methods in the Settings < Shipping tab on the dashboard menu.
 Delivery methods are automatically added to all of your past and present published and draft listings.
 Create products as drafts in your vendor dashboard prior to editing in weight and other detailed attributes.
 Do not sell pressurized containers, solvent containers with significant air in the containers or any items banned for air-freight.
 Please consult the list of banned items in the terms and conditions.
-Once an account owner has made 10 sales & listed 50 items (and is thus familiar with the settings) the account gains the ability to publish products without review.
+Once an account owner has made 10 sales & listed over 50 items (and is thus familiar with the settings) the account gains the ability to publish products without review.